-(b) of securing compliance with the conditions or limitations subject to which planning permission was granted,
+(b) of securing compliance with the conditions or limitations subject to which planning permission was granted, including-

-- including- - (i) the demolition or alteration of any buildings or works; - (ii) the discontinuance of any use of land; and (iii) the carrying out on land of any building or other operations.
+(i) the demolition or alteration of any buildings or works;

+(ii) the discontinuance of any use of land; and

+(iii) the carrying out on land of any building or other operations.

-(10) The steps mentioned in subsection (7)(b) of this section are steps for the purpose-
+(10) The steps mentioned in subsection (7)(b) of this section are steps for the purposeb) of removing or alleviating any injury to amenity which has been caused by the development.

-- (a) of making the development comply with the terms of any planning permission which has been granted in respect of the land; or
+(a) of making the development comply with the terms of any planning permission which has been granted in respect of the

-(b) of removing or alleviating any injury to amenity which has been caused by the development.
-(11) Where the matters which an enforcement notice alleges to constitute a breach of planning control include development which has involved the making of a deposit of refuse or waste materials on land, the notice may require that the contour of the deposit shall be modified by altering the gradient or gradients of its sides in such manner as may be specified in the notice.
+Where the matters which an enforcement notice alleges to constitute a breach of planning control include development which has involved the making of a deposit of refuse or waste materials on land, the notice may require that the contour of the deposit shall be modified by altering the gradient or gradients of its sides in such manner as may be specified in the notice.

-- (12) The Secretary of State may by regulations direct-
+(12) The Secretary of State may by regulations direct-

-(a) that enforcement notices shall specify matters additional to those which they are required to specify by this section; and (b) that every copy of an enforcement notice served under this section shall be accompanied by an explanatory note giving such information as may be specified in the regulations with regard to the right of appeal conferred by section 88 of this Act. - (13) Subject to section 88 of this Act, an enforcement notice shall take effect on a date specified in it. - (14) The local planning authority may withdraw an enforcement notice (without prejudice to their power to issue another) at any time before it takes effect.
+(a) that enforcement notices shall specify matters additional to those which they are required to specify by this section; and

+(b) that every copy of an enforcement notice served under this section shall be accompanied by an explanatory note giving such information as may be specified in the regulations with regard to the right of appeal conferred by section 88 of this Act.

+(13) Subject to section 88 of this Act, an enforcement notice shall take effect on a date specified in it.

+(14) The local planning authority may withdraw an enforcement notice (without prejudice to their power to issue another) at any time before it takes effect.

 (15) If they do so, they shall forthwith give notice of the withdrawal to every person who was served with a copy of the notice.

 (16) Where-

-- (a) an enforcement notice has been issued in respect of development consisting of the erection of a building or the carrying out of works without the grant of planning permission; and the notice has required the taking of steps for a purpose mentioned in subsection (10)(b) of this section; and

-(c) the steps have been taken, for the purposes of this Act planning permission for the retention of the building or works as they are as a result of compliance with the notice shall be deemed to have been granted on an application for such permission made to the local planning authority.
+(a) an enforcement notice has been issued in respect of development consisting of the erection of a building or the carrying out of works without the grant of planning permission; and for the purposes of this Act planning permission for the retention of the building or works as they are as a result of compliance with the notice shall be deemed to have been granted on an application for such permission made to the local planning authority.